serverless/serverless/docs/project_structure.md

 This is the JAWS lambda [CloudFormation](https://aws.amazon.com/cloudformation/) file.

-It contains your lambda function topology and facilitates the deployent and mangement of your lambda functions for a given stage and region.
+It contains your lambda function topology and facilitates the deployment and management of your lambda functions for a given stage and region.

 You can see a [`lambdas-cf.json` example here](../lib/templates/lambdas-cf.json)